tiprankstipranks

 We may be required to take write-downs or write-offs, restructuring and impairment or other charges that could have a significant negative effect on our financial condition, results of operations and securities prices, which could cause you to lose some or all of your investment.

-If there are material issues in the business of our subsidiaries, or factors outside of our and our subsidiaries control later arise, we may be forced to later write down or write off assets, restructure our operations, or incur impairment or other charges that could result in losses.
-Additionally, unexpected risks may arise and previously known risks may materialize in a manner not consistent with our initial risk analysis.
+If there are material issues in the business of our subsidiaries, or factors outside of our and our subsidiaries' control later arise, we may be forced to later write down or write off assets, restructure our operations, or incur impairment or other charges that could result in losses.
+Additionally, unexpected risks may arise and previously known risks may materialize in a manner not consistent with our preliminary risk analysis.
 Even though these charges may be non-cash items and not have an immediate impact on our liquidity, the fact that we report charges of this nature could contribute to negative market perceptions about the Company or our securities.
 In addition, charges of this nature may cause us to be unable to obtain future financing on favorable terms or at all.

 We may not be able to sustain our revenue growth rate in the future.